Alphabetical Plant Listing

 Sweet Birch, Cherry Birch, Black Birch, Mahogany Birch

 Aromatic and long-lived (100 years or more), Betula lenta (Sweet Birch) is a single-trunked, medium-sized deciduous tree of conical habit in youth, becoming oval to rounded with age.
 Its ascending branches are covered with ovate, serrated, shiny leaves, 2-6 in. long (5-15 cm).
 Emerging light green in spring, the foliage turns dark green as the season progresses before turning rich golden yellow in fall.
 The flowers are small, tan catkins, 3 in. long (8 cm), that appear in spring before the leaves unfurl.
 They provide pollen for bees and other insect pollinators.
 Sweet Birch gives off a sweet fragrance when leaves, shoots, or bark are crushed.
 Smelling and tasting of wintergreen, the bark is quite appealing.
 Thin and reddish-brown in youth, it becomes dark gray with vertical, scaly plates with age.
 In winter, its delicate branching reveals the alternating, pointed buds and delicate catkins.
 Sweet Birch is a wonderful plant for wildlife.
 It attracts caterpillars and provides food for migrating birds in spring and fall.
-Attractive in all seasons, this superb eastern North American native is an excellent specimen tree and is also useful for lawns and naturalized areas.
+Attractive in all seasons, this superb eastern North American native is an excellent specimen tree and useful for lawns and naturalized areas.
 Performs best in cooler climates.

 • Grows up to 40-50 ft. tall (12-15 m) and 35-50 ft. wide (10-15 m).